-SpiceJet Merchandise Private Limited ('the Company') is domiciled in India.
-The registered office of the Company is 318, 3rd Floor, H-6, Aggarwal Tower, Netaji Subhash Place, Pitampura, New Delhi 110034.
-The Company was incorporated on July 18, 2016 (CIN - U52520DL2016PTC303136) under the Companies Act, 2013 ('the Act').
-The objective of the Company is to be engaged in the business of trading of goods.
+SpiceJet Technic Private Limited ('the Company') is domiciled in India.
+The registered office of the Company is 318, 3rd Floor, H-6, Aggarwal Tower, Netaji Subhash Place, Pitampura, New Delhi - 110034.
+The Company was incorporated on October 5, 2016 (CIN - U74999DL2016PTC306819) under the Companies Act, 2013.
+The Company is principally engaged in providing technological services related to aviation, aerospace and defence industry.
+During the year, the Company has also traded in healthcare products at the time of Covid-19 breakdown.